Drag13/WhenDo/README.md

 ## Description

-Small function that can be used instead if-then statement in functional style programming with JavaScript.
-Takes predicate and one or two handlers.
-Returns new function that will check predicate and execute true/false handler.
+Small function that can be used instead of 'if-then' statement in functional style programming with JavaScript.
+Takes a predicate and one or two handlers.
+Returns new function that will check the predicate and execute a true/false handler.

 No external dependencies, uses ES6 inside, TypeScript ready.